Double-hit separation and dE/dx resolution of a time projection chamber with GEM readout: Overall performance of the TPC

 \section{Overall performance of the TPC}

 The performance of the new readout module generation has been studied and compared to the previous generation, based on the data taken in the new test\-/beam campaign and the data presented in~\cite{FMueller2017}, respectively.
 For both data sets, the same settings were used in reconstruction and analysis, with the exception of an adjustment of the minimum number of pulse samples over threshold to account for different operating conditions in the new measurement.
-The data taken with the previous module generation have been re-analyzed with the current software version.
+As in the previous analysis, the used setup does not have the possibilities to perform a charge calibration into initial number of electrons and therefore the reconstructed charge is given in units of ADC counts.
+The data taken with the previous module generation have been re-analyzed with the current software version and the alignment and distortion corrections were performed as in the previous study.
 The results differ slightly from the original analysis, since in the re-analysis the lower boundary of the fit range of the function describing the spatial resolution was changed from \SI{70}{\mm} to \SI{90}{\mm}.